OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Giant.md

 ------

 - **Summon storm:** Takes 1 turn.
-- **Lightning bolts:** In a storm, may throw lightning every 5 rounds: 60’ long, 5’ wide; inflicts damage equal to the giant’s current hit point total (**save versus spells** for half damage); will bounce off of hard surfaces in path.
+- **Lightning bolts:** In a storm, may throw lightning every 5 rounds: 60’ long, 5’ wide; inflicts damage equal to the giant’s current hit point total (**save versus spells** for half damage); will bounce off of hard surfaces in the path.
 - **Lightning immunity:** Unharmed by lightning.
 Enjoy basking in storms.
 - **Castle:** High among mountain peaks, atop banks of clouds, or in deep waters.
 - **Guardians:** 2d4 griffons.
 Underwater: 3d6 giant crabs.